tldr-pages/tldr/pages/common/gnmic-subscribe.md

 # gnmic subscribe

-> It is used to send a Subscribe Request to the specified target(s) and expects one or multiple Subscribe Response
+> It is used to send a Subscribe Request to the specified target(s) and expects one or multiple Subscribe Response.
 > More information: <https://gnmic.kmrd.dev/cmd/subscribe>.

 - Subscribe to a target: